MidnightPavlaka635920/Initframis/README.md

 ### Arguments
 - `input.mp4` Input video file.
 Can be any valid video file, needs read permissions.
 - `80` Width you want output to be, in characters, can be any normal number.
 Just make sure that height would fit in your terminal.
 - `output.full` Output/result file, I am using full file type.
-Can be any valid file, needs wrote permission.
+Can be any valid file, needs write permission.
 - `h` Type of output characters.
 Can be ONLY `h` or `f`.
 H gives double the vertical resolution, uses upper-half characters.
 F gives full characters, so smaller vertical resolution.